Speak to a specialist solicitor at our law firm in North Yorkshire.

 Relationships with manufacturers can become the backbone of your business in the long term, which is why it is important to have legal agreements in place that will grow with these relationships.

-‘Before any contract conversations even begin, you need to have a clear understanding of the various responsibilities, expectations and requirements that are critical to how your product will get manufactured in a safe, accurate and cost-effective way’, recommends Isobel Willoughby, Director and a commercial solicitor with Crombie Wilkinson Solicitors.
+‘Before any contract conversations even begin, you need to have a clear understanding of the various responsibilities, expectations and requirements that are critical to how your product will get manufactured in a safe, accurate and cost-effective way’, recommends Ian Barnard, Director and a commercial solicitor with Crombie Wilkinson Solicitors.
 ‘This initial pre-contract work will ensure the correct foundations for a solid and profitable arrangement.’

 You will need to gauge how flexible the manufacturer is and what level of negotiation will be possible.
 If the manufacturer is well established, they may be resistant to negotiating certain terms.
 Preparing well will give you the best leverage to get key protections in place.

 It is a good idea to work through the logistics of the production process and unpick it to clarify your requirements before you seek to agree them with your manufacturer.
 Remember, the more information you can agree upfront, the more accurate the manufacturer’s pricing will be.
 This will mitigate the risk of unexpected costs or disputes in the future.
 Here are some key examples:

 - Who is responsible for supplying what? – this sounds basic but knowing who will supply the ingredients, parts or packaging will dictate the pricing and responsibilities.

 - Checks and certifications – depending on the nature of your business and your products, you may require the parts or ingredients to meet certain quality checks or certifications.
 If the manufacturer is going to be sourcing all the elements for production, then it is prudent to set out the expectations in terms of how they should verify that supplies meet the quality checks or certifications you require.
 Accountability measures are highly recommended.